 The Department's Undergraduate Honors Program, which graduates 10-14 students per year, has served as a university-wide model for departmental honors programs.
-Thirteen graduates of our program have won National Science Foundation Fellowships to graduate school and, since 1994, seven of those have been to students going on in mathematics, ranking NC State 20th in the nation.
+Over 25 graduates of our undergraduate program have won National Science Foundation Fellowships to graduate school.

 At the graduate level, the Mathematics Department is involved in an unusually broad array of interdisciplinary activities.
 Our faculty currently provides the leadership for the University's graduate programs in financial mathematics and biomathematics, and for the interdisciplinary Center for Research in Scientific Computation (CRSC).
 Our faculty also shares in the leadership of the University's graduate program in operations research, the interdisciplinary Center for Quantitative Sciences in Biomedicine, and the NSF-funded Statistical and Mathematical Sciences Institute (SAMSI) in Research Triangle Park.
 We are heavily involved in all these programs.